nestauk/pec-library/pec_library/analysis/README.md

 As a result of the initial general data quality check, we decided to focus on using data that was complete.
 Namely, each material's subject list and publication details.

 In this script, we build and explore undirected, weighted networks of subjects where each node is a subject and each edge represents subject co-occurence in subject lists.
+You can take a look at the `asf_keyword` subject network by downloading and opening `climate.html` on your browser.

-We played around with:
+We also played around with:

 1. preprocessing subject lists
 2. running an initial community detection algorithm to explore subject clusters
 3. expanding the initial network by keyword query expansion based on eigenvector centrality
-4. taking a random sample of the API -> **API issues.** can randomly-ish sample up to 400 pages of english language publications - otherwise, the API returns a 500 server error.
+4. taking a random sample of the API -> **API issues.** can randomly-ish sample up to 400 pages of the API - otherwise, the API returns a 500 server error.

 ## Questions for George